117 bodies recovered, families to be given compensation

 The prime minister and the leader of the opposition visited the people admitted to Dhaka Medical College Hospital with burn injuries.

-President Zillur Rahman, in a condolence message, prayed for the salvation of the departed souls and also for the early recovery of the injured.
-He also expressed his deepest sympathy for the bereaved families.
+President Zillur Rahman, in a condolence message, prayed for the salvation of

 The prime minister visited the hospital at about 11:00am cancelling all her scheduled programmes and stayed there for about half an hour enquiring about the treatment of the injured.